material-components/material-components-ios/contributing/deprecation_policy.md

 ### Step 8: After the deletion date, re-evaluate usage of the API

-Once the deletion date has passed you can now consider deleting the API, but first you must evaluate whether the API is being used by any internal clients.
+Once the deletion date has passed and at least one release has been cut since the API was marked as deprecated, you can now consider deleting the API.
+But first: you must evaluate whether the API is being used by any internal clients.

 If the API is still being used by clients, you have a few options:

 - Reach out to the client teams directly, reminding them of the deprecation.
 - Help the client teams migrate.

+Proceed to step 9 once you've confirmed that there are zero internal usages of the API.

 ### Step 9: Delete the API and migration guide